Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: Abstract

 \section{Abstract}

 As reinforcement learning techniques are increasingly applied to real-world decision problems, attention has turned to how these algorithms use potentially sensitive information.
 We consider the task of training a policy that maximizes reward while minimizing disclosure of certain sensitive state variables through the actions.
 We give examples of how this setting covers real-world problems in privacy for sequential decision-making.
-We solve this problem in the policy gradients framework by introducing a regularizer based on the mutual information (MI) between the sensitive state and the actions at a given timestep.
+We solve this problem in the policy gradients framework by introducing a regularizer based on the mutual information (MI) between the sensitive state and the actions.
 We develop a model-based stochastic gradient estimator for optimization of privacy-constrained policies.
-We also discuss an alternative MI regularizer that serves as an upper bound to our main MI regularizer and can be optimized in a model-free setting.
+We also discuss an alternative MI regularizer that serves as an upper bound to our main MI regularizer and can be optimized in a model-free setting, and a powerful direct estimator that can be used in an environment with differentiable dynamics.
 We contrast previous work in differentially-private RL to our mutual-information formulation of information disclosure.
-Experimental results show that our training method results in policies which hide the sensitive state.
+Experimental results show that our training method results in policies that hide the sensitive state, even in challenging high-dimensional tasks.

-\section{Introduction}
+\section{INTRODUCTION}

-Reinforcement learning (RL) algorithms have shown dramatic successes in areas such as game-playing~\cite{silverMasteringGameGo2016}, robotics~\cite{haarnojaSoftActorCriticOffPolicy2018}, and advertising~\cite{gauciHorizonFacebookOpen2019}.
+Reinforcement learning (RL) algorithms have shown dramatic successes in areas such as game-playing~\cite{silverMasteringGameGo2016} and robotics~\cite{haarnojaSoftActorCriticOffPolicy2018}.
 This increasing adoption of RL techniques in real-world settings has illustrated the need for constraints on policies which are hard to express in the typical RL formulation, such as fairness~\cite{nabiLearningOptimalFair2019}, risk-sensitivity~\cite{a.RiskSensitiveReinforcementLearning2018}, and safety under exploration~\cite{dalalSafeExplorationContinuous2018a}.
-We consider the problem of learning a policy to maximize reward, while minimizing the extent to which the policy's actions expose information about a sensitive subset of the state variables.
+We aim to learn a policy to maximize reward, while minimizing the extent to which the policy's actions expose information about a sensitive subset of the state variables.